 Toiletries: You should bring your own personal hygiene items with you to rehab.
 Keep in mind that many facilities will ask that you bring these items new or unopened.
 Your toiletries should include things like shampoo, conditioner, body wash, toothpaste, toothbrush, basic makeup, hairbrush and hair dryer- if necessary.
+I think bringing reading materials like those rotation oscillation toothbrush reviews to read while you are there might kill the time.
 The items that you bring will need to last you for at least 30 days.

 Identification and insurance card: A treatment facility will need to identify you upon your arrival.
 Due to this, it’s important to bring your driver’s license or some form of personal identification.
 Additionally, your rehab facility will need a copy of your insurance card (if applicable) for their record, so remember to bring your card with you.

 Medications: You are allowed to continue using your doctor-prescribed medications while in rehab.
 In order to ensure that the prescriptions are authentic and taken as prescribed, you must bring them in a pill bottle with the original label.
 It’s also helpful for the clinical team to have a list of medications you were previously on.

 List of important phone numbers: When a loved one goes to treatment, it can be stressful and scary for their family.
 Treatment centers will want a way to get in contact with the most important people in your life so they can keep them informed throughout the treatment process.